 The registration cost includes a ukulele, which each camper gets to keep!

 - For Introduction to Video Production, campers are highly encouraged to bring their own video camera.
 We will provide a camera during camp to anyone who cannot bring one.

 - Please bring your own camera with manual functions (focus, zoom, etc) for Snapshot: Digital Photography.

 Is previous experience required for any camps?

 No. Previous experience in music, art, theatre, dance, or with specific tools is not a requirement and all campers will further their current skill sets and explore new ones.
-Some camps are geared for ages 8 and up or 9 and up to best group campers for instruction.
+Some camps are geared for ages 9 and up to best group campers for instruction.